falcosecurity/falco-website/content/en/docs/rules/style-guide.md

 ### Rules Loading

-Refer to the up-to-date description in the [falco.yaml](https://github.com/falcosecurity/falco/blob/master/falco.yaml) file for `rules_file` to understand in which order rules are loaded.
+Refer to the up-to-date description in the [falco.yaml](https://github.com/falcosecurity/falco/blob/master/falco.yaml) file for `rules_files` to understand in which order rules are loaded.
 Keep in mind that Falco by default applies rules per event type on a "first match wins" basis.
 Starting from Falco Release 0.36.0, you have the option to modify the configuration to `rule_matching: all`.
 This change ensures that rules sharing the same event type cannot override each other, preventing inconsistent logging.
 Be aware, though, that this modification may lead to increased CPU usage.

 ### Contributing Your Falco Rules